badduck32/LOVEchess/README.md

 # LÖVEchess

-LÖVEchess is a chess game made entirely in [LÖVE2D](https://love2d.org/) (the game is currently not finished yet).
+LÖVEchess is a chess game made entirely in [LÖVE](https://love2d.org/) (the game is currently not finished yet).

 ![](images/LÖVEchess_preview.png)

 ## How to play

-To play my game you first need to download [LÖVE2D](https://love2d.org/) on your device.
-With that installed, open the [build.love](https://github.com/badduck32/LOVEchess/blob/main/firstbuild.love) file in LÖVE2D.
+To play my game you first need to download [LÖVE](https://love2d.org/) on your device.
+With that installed, open the [build.love](https://github.com/badduck32/LOVEchess/blob/main/firstbuild.love) file in LÖVE.

 ## Features